cfw-guide/ios.cfw.guide/_pages/en_US/troubleshooting.md

 1. Power on your iPhone/iPad if it's not on already
 1. Connect it to your computer with your cable
-1. Launch iTunes (or Finder on macOS 10.15) and check that the iPhone/iPad is recognised
+1. Launch iTunes (or Finder on macOS Catalina and newer) and check that the iPhone/iPad is recognised
 1. Press the Volume+ button immediately followed by the Volume- button
 1. Press and hold down the Power button until the screen turns black
 1. Release the Power button